Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 This is important when incoming data (incoming to the TCP layer) needs to be passed to a local socket.

-How connections are established from a Socket Pair perspective: It assumes the following primitive calls have been made within each of the client an server applications:
+How connections are established from a Socket Pair perspective: It assumes the following primitive calls have been made within each of the client an server applications.

 ![](https://i.imgur.com/sVKDmN8.png)